Masusder/FModBankParser/README.md

 > **C# library for parsing and extracting FMOD Studio sound banks, with a primary focus on Unreal Engine projects.**

 FModBankParser allows you to **analyze, extract, and inspect** FMOD `.bank` files of any kind, including those used in commercial games and standalone FMOD projects.
-It supports a wide range of FMOD versions, including those used by UE4 and UE5 titles.
+It supports a wide range of FMOD versions.

 This library was originally developed for the [FModel](https://github.com/4sval/FModel) project, if you are only interested in exploring or extracting FMOD audio from UE games you should check it out first.